 “Most importantly, in the B2B space, there is a strong demand for companies to migrate online to operate and conduct their businesses.
 We’re talking about online collaboration tools like Zoom, Microsoft Teams, or retail-enabled platforms such as Shopify, Oddle as well as many other similar tools that have all become very sought after in this period.”

-For graduates interested in pursuing a career in tech, there is a wide range of opportunities to consider, not only in terms of job functions but also various sub-sectors within the tech industry.
+For graduates looking to start a career in tech, there is a wide range of opportunities to consider, not only in terms of job functions but also various sub-sectors within the tech industry.

 Large vs. small firms: Potential career paths for MIM graduates